Learning Fair Classifiers with Partially Annotated Group Labels: Experiments

 \subsubsection{Implementation details}

-We provide the implementation details in \cref{appendix-sec:implementation}, including the details of architectures and optimizers, the hyperparameter search protocol and the list of hyperparameters.
+We provide the implementation details in the Appendix, including the details of architectures and optimizers, the hyperparameter search protocol.

-\paragraph{Model selection.} Fairness-aware learning has two contradictory goals, accuracy and fairness.
-For a fair comparison, we should select the optimal hyperparmeters showing the best for one criterion while maintaining similar performance for others.
-Therefore, we select the hyperparameter showing the best fairness criterion $\Delta_M$ while achieving at least 95\% of the vanilla training model accuracy.
+\paragraph{Model selection.} For fairness-aware learning on real datasets, there can exist a trade-off between accuracy and fairness (see an example of the trade-off in \cref{fig:tradeoff}).
+For fair comparison, we should select the optimal hyperparmeters showing the best for one criterion while maintaining similar performance for others.
+Therefore, we select the hyperparameter showing the best fairness criterion $\Delta_M$ while achieving at least 95\% of the vanilla training model accuracy for UTKFace and CelebA datasets.
 We set the lower bound to 90\% for the COMPAS dataset.
 If there exists no hyperparameter achieving the minimum target accuracy, we report the hyperparameter with the best accuracy.
 All models are chosen from the last training epoch.

-\paragraph{Baseline comparison methods and evaluation metrics.} The existing fair-training methods are not available to be applied to our scenario, \ie, when the group labels are not fully annotated.
-To the best of our knowledge, our study is the first work to solve the \ourscenario problem, and hence, we employ three straightforward baselines for comparison.
-The \textbf{group-labeled only} strategy withdraws the group-unlabeled samples and only uses the group-labeled samples for the training.
-We also examine two group label assignment strategies: The \textbf{random label} strategy assigns random labels to group-unlabeled data (drawn from $P(A|Y=y)$), while the \textbf{pseudo-label} strategy fully trusts the group classifier predictions.
+\paragraph{Baseline methods and evaluation metrics.} The existing in-processing methods for group fairness are not applicable directly to our scenario, \ie, when the group labels are not fully annotated.
+Also, as mentioned in \cref{sec:relwork}, the existing SSL methods mostly cannot be directly applied to \ourscenario as well, since it is not clear whether they achieve the group fairness when applied to predict non-annotated group labels (see the results of UPS \cite{rizve2021ups} in the Appendix, which is one of the state-of-the-art SSL methods).
+We hence employ three straightforward baselines for comparison.
+The \textbf{group-labeled only} strategy discards the group-unlabeled samples and only uses the group-labeled samples for the training.
+We also examine two group label assignment strategies: The \textbf{random label} strategy assigns random labels to all of the group-unlabeled data (drawn from $P(A|Y=y)$), while the \textbf{pseudo-label} strategy fully trusts the group classifier predictions.
 Each method is an extreme case of \ours by setting $\tau=1$ and $\tau=0$, respectively.
-We considered three evaluation metrics for all experiments, the target accuracy, $\Delta_M$ \cref{eq:deltam} and $\Delta_A$ \cref{eq:deltaa}, and due to page limitation, we report $\Delta_A$ in the \cref{appendix-sec:experiments}.
-The results are the average scores of four different runs on UTKFace and COMPAS and two different runs on CelebA.
-The standard deviation scores are also in \cref{appendix-sec:experiments}.
+We note that based on the Proposition \ref{thm:prop2}, ``random label'' has the same effect on evaluating the fairness loss part only with the group-labeled samples while evaluating the main loss with all the samples.